Swinject/Swinject-CodeGen/README.md

 ## The Issue

-We love using swinject for dependency injection.
-However, we would like to stay to the DRY principle and really love types.
-When using swinject, lots of duplicate definitions appear, whenever we do a
+When using Swinject, lots of duplicate definitions appear, whenever we do a

 ```Swift
 container.register(PersonType.self, name: "initializer") { r in